NENIC Board Members 2024-2025

 Treasurer Current

-Andrea obtained a Bachelors in Science from Salem State University, and a Masters in Health Informatics from Northeastern University.
-Prior to informatics she practiced in the intensive care unit and interventional radiology, and as a visiting instructor and clinical instructor at Salem State University, School of Nursing.
-In addition to her informatics role, Andrea has served on the NENIC Education and Development Committee since 2014.
+Andrea earned her Bachelor of Science degree from Salem State University and a Master of Health Informatics from Northeastern University.
+Before transitioning to informatics, she practiced in the intensive care unit and interventional radiology, and served as a visiting instructor and clinical instructor at Salem State University's School of Nursing.

 Director of Membership/Recruiting